c0debreaker/MeteorOdroidReceiver/README.md

 ### Let's get started

-1. Install required modules
+1. Install required modules.
+You'll need pip

+   To install pip:

+     $ sudo apt-get install python-pip python-dev build-essential
+     $ sudo pip install --upgrade pip

+   To install the required modules:

-   $ pip install -r requirements.txt
+     $ sudo pip install -r requirements.txt

+2. Edit user_location.txt.
+I retrieve my lat lon using Google Maps.
+The numbers are found in the url.

-2. Execute scheduler.py.
+3. Execute scheduler.py.
 This will download satellite pass schedules from Celestrak

    $. ./scheduler.py

-   Note: Please report if there are other modules that won't be found.
-I'll update requirements.text.
+   Note(s): Please report if there are other modules that won't be found.
+I'll add it to requirements.txt.

    Tip(s): manually execute the binaries in bin directories to find out if it is working or not.